dbp/website/essays/2018-01-01-home-backups.markdown

 ---

 Backing things up is important.
-Some stuff, like code that lives in repositories, naturally ends up many places, so it perhaps is less important to explicitly back up.
-Other things, like photos, or personal documents, generally don't have a natural redundant home, so they need some backup story, and relying on various online services is both risky (what if they go out of business, "pivot", etc), potentially time-consuming to keep track of (services for photos may not allow videos, or at least not full resolution ones, etc), limited in various ways (max file sizes, storage allotments, etc), not to mention concerns about privacy.
-The requirements for the system I outline here are:
+Some stuff, like code that lives in repositories, may naturally end up in many places, so it perhaps is less important to explicitly back up.
+Other files, like photos, or personal documents, generally don't have a natural redundant home, so they need some backup story, and relying on various online services is risky (what if they go out of business, "pivot", etc), potentially time-consuming to keep track of (services for photos may not allow videos, or at least not full resolution ones, etc), limited in various ways (max file sizes, storage allotments, etc), not to mention bringing up serious privacy concerns.
+Different people need different things, but what I need, and have built (hence this post describing the system), fulfills the following requirements:

 1. (Home) scalable -- i.e., any reasonable amount of data that I could generate personally I should be able to dump in one place, and be confident that it